-PrEP is an HIV prevention approach where HIV-negative people use anti-HIV medications to decrease their chances of getting the virus.
-Having the medicine in the body before infection makes it hard for the virus to establish an infection.
+PrEP is an HIV prevention approach where people without HIV use anti-HIV medications to decrease their chances of getting infected with the virus.
+Having the medicine in the body makes it harder for HIV to spread throughout the body and establish an infection.

-- You are HIV-negative and have had an STD or anal sex with a male partner without condoms in the past six months
+- You are HIV-negative and had an STD or sex without consistent use of condoms in the past six months

-PrEP is different from post-exposure prophalaxis, or PEP.
+PrEP is different from post-exposure prophylaxis, or PEP.
 People who use PEP take medications within 72 hours of coming into contact with HIV to reduce infection risk.
 PEP treatment lasts for a month.